craftercms/docs/source/.new-ia/by-role/system-admin/security/configure-ssl-tls.rst

 * Step 4: Test your setup

 Let's take a look at an example of a CrafterCMS authoring running in a docker container.
-For reference, here's the instruction for  :ref:`running-craftercms-in-docker`
+For reference, here's the instruction for  :ref:`newIa-running-craftercms-in-docker`

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Step 1: Create keystore file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Follow the step above :ref:`create-keystore-file` to create your keystore file.
+Follow the step above :ref:`newIa-create-keystore-file` to create your keystore file.
 For convenience, copy the ``.keystore`` file where your ``docker-compose.yml`` files is, so your directory structure looks like:

 .. code-block:: text